kubernetes/kubernetes/README.md

 combined with best-of-breed ideas and practices from the community.

 Kubernetes is hosted by the Cloud Native Computing Foundation ([CNCF]).
-If your company wants to help shape the evolution of technologies that are container-packaged, dynamically scheduled, and microservices-oriented, consider joining the CNCF.
+If your company wants to help in shaping the evolution of technologies that are container-packaged, dynamically scheduled, and microservices-oriented, consider joining the CNCF.
 For details about who's involved and how Kubernetes plays a role,